aridiosilva/DesignPrinciplesAndPatterns/README.md

 None of the patterns in this book concerns parameterized types, though we use them on occasion to customize a pattern's C++ implementation.
 Parameterized types aren't needed at all in a language like Smalltalk that doesn't have compile-time type checking.

-Example of Use of Generic Class or Parameterized Classes in Java 8:
+Example: Use of Generic or Parameterized Classes in Java 8:

 ```java
 public class Pair<K, V> {